7 Jazzy Ideas To Making Positive Daily Affirmations FUN

 In your daydreams, you can complete just about any impossible tasks out there, with wonderous results.
 You can be Superman, Wonder Woman, or James Bond (See also point 6 below)!

 While daydreaming, affirm your goals.
 Stretch your imagination.
-Have fun, thinking of all possibilities on your affirmations come true.
+Have fun, thinking of how your affirmations can come true.

 “The best thing about dreams is that fleeting moment, when you are between asleep and awake, when you don’t know the difference between reality and fantasy, when for just that one moment you feel with your entire soul that the dream is reality, and it really happened.”